fraguela/depspawn/INSTALL.md

     The installation places
 	- The depspawn library in the subdirectory `lib`
 	- The header files in the subdirectory `include/depspawn`
+	- If [Boost](http://www.boost.org) is missing, the portion required by DepSpawn will be installed in `include/boost`
 	- If [Doxygen](http://www.doxygen.org) is present, a manual in `share/depspawn`

 13. (Optional *but stronly advised*) Depspawn provides a slightly modified version of the [Blitz++ library](http://www.sourceforge.net/projects/blitz) that allows to use Blitz++ arrays and subarrays as arguments of the spawned functions, thus providing a very nice notation for array-based computations.
 The installation of this library, located in the directory `depspawn/depspawn-blitz-0.10`, is based on the traditional `configure` and `make` mechanisms.
 The installation instructions and Blitz++ documentation are found in the library directory.